New

 SEC670: Red Team Operations - Developing Custom Tools for Windows is the first course of its kind, giving students hands-on lab experience creating custom-compiled programs specifically for Windows using the C/C++ programming languages.
 Students will learn the internal workings of existing offensive tools that offer capabilities such as privilege escalation, persistence, and collection by creating their own tools using Windows APIs.
 Windows defenses have become more robust, and cloud-connected AV solutions are making it more challenging to operate under the radar.
 In response, this course introduces students to techniques that real nation-state malware authors are currently implementing in their implants.

 The course starts with an introduction to developing Windows Computer Network Operations (CNO) tools.
-You will explore current offensive and defensive tools like Moneta and PE-Sieve that are designed to detect malicious actions.
-Students will then quickly ramp up to creating their first compiled program.
+We'll explore current offensive and defensive tools like Moneta and PE-Sieve that are designed to detect malicious actions.
+Students will then quickly ramp up to create their first compiled program.
 Students will move through the course learning how to obtain target information, what operational actions (such as injection and privilege escalation) can be carried out using this information, and how to take advantage and maintain system access through persistence.
-You will also learn how to take shellcode, encrypted or otherwise, and execute it in a process using the C programming language and leveraging compiler tricks.
-Finally, students will learn how to evade AV solutions by bypassing their function-hooking engine, patching key functions like AmsiScanBuffer and code caves.
-The course will even discuss scenarios where going after low-hanging fruit is preferred to dropping more complicated and sensitive implant capabilities.
+They'll also learn how to take shellcode, encrypted or otherwise, and execute it in a process using the C programming language and leveraging compiler tricks.
+Finally, they'll learn how to evade AV solutions by bypassing their function-hooking engine, patching key functions like AmsiScanBuffer and code caves.
+Additionally, students will make their own custom loader, a feature that will get implemented into their final implant.
+For the finishing touches, students will leverage HTTP libraries to learn how to beacon out to a custom Python C2 server for proper command and control.

 SEC670 culminates with an immersive Capture-the-Flag event that will challenge students like no other event ever has.
 Students must leverage the tools and capabilities they have built during the week to solve complex challenges like getting information from a remote process memory.
 By the end of the course, students will have built a lightweight Windows implant that can enumerate the Windows Registry, files, folders, network connections, users, and processes; bypass UAC and AV products; escalate privileges; persist across reboots; inject into other processes; and hide from users and other tools.